Ashod/Now-Reading-Redux/README.md

 1. Your database will be updated and library restored as was previously.

 ## Frequently Asked Questions ##

+### Can I upgrade from Now Reading or Now Reading Reloaded?
+How? ###

+Please read the Upgrade section under Installation.

 ### Where is the old changelog? ###